MASTERPLANNING

 Activating outdoor environments

 As with the considered planning of internal spaces, the design of the outdoor environment should provide a balance of areas for quiet reflection and active recreation, enabling a multitude of activities to take place.
-Successful examples of integrating indoor and outdoor spaces include the provision of produce gardens adjacent to kitchen facilities, sensory gardens as respite from active spaces, formal and informal amphitheatres for performance and gathering, and science based wetlands to extend technical learning beyond the internal classroom and support local biodiversity.
+Successful examples of integrating indoor and outdoor spaces include the provision of produce gardens adjacent to kitchen facilities, sensory gardens as respite from active spaces, formal and informal amphitheatres for performance and gathering, and wetlands to extend technical learning beyond the internal classroom and support local biodiversity.

 St George's Performing Arts